 But you do see why it's iconic?

-No. I just feel like maybe nobody had made a film like that before, with actual teenagers.
-Everything that Larry Clark does, he seeks the approval of the teenager.
+No...
+I just feel like maybe nobody had made a film like that before, with like actual teenagers.
+You know like, Larry Clark...
+Everything that Larry Clark does... he wants the approval of the teenager.
 He doesn't care about what the adults think.
-His main concern is what's authentic to teenagers.
+His main concern is what's authentic to and what teenagers are doing.

-That's similar to what you're doing with art.
+That's similar to what you're doing with the art.

 I guess so.
-At the moment we are selling his prints for $100.
+But it's weird 'cause now we do this print sale where we sell his prints for 100 dollars.
 So it's funny that when I was 16, he took a chance on me and put me in a movie when I'd never acted before.
-It was through Larry that I was introduced to art.
-It's funny that we're still working together—25 years later.
+People were like "we don't even understand what he's saying," and "he's not good looking," like "what are you doing?"
+And that was something I'd never...
+If I had never done that movie, I don't know what I'd be doing today.
+But through Larry I got introduced to art and this and that.
+And now, it's funny that 25 years later, we're still working together.
 But now, I'm helping him do a project.
-His print show started in my gallery.
+The print sale show started in my gallery.

-At the beginning, we hadn't told anyone it was happening.
+When we first did it, the show wasn't announced.
+We never told anyone it was happening.
 Except for a few skaters, because we knew that the skaters would all tell each other.
-But we didn't want some rich person coming in, buying all the photos.
-He only wanted the kids to own the art.
+But we didn't want some rich person come in and buy all the photos.
+He only wanted the kids to own it.
+So again it was about the kids.
 Larry is such a fucking teenager at heart that sometimes I feel like the adult.
 But it's really admirable.
-It's really weird to hear people think that he's sketchy or something, because all he wants is to be a teenager.
-How many older artists are making stuff that teenagers will pay attention to?
-Most 70-year-olds are retired.
-He's still going to skateparks, meeting new kids to get ideas.
+For me it's really weird to hear people think that he's sketchy or something, because he just wants to be a teenager!
+You know, and how many older artists are making stuff that teenagers will pay attention to?
+You know, most 70-year-olds are retired.
+He's still trying to go to the skatepark and meet some new kids and get some new ideas.
 He makes me feel old.